Lithuania–Russia relations: Lithuania and the Russian Federation

 On 27 July 1991, the Russian government re-recognized Lithuania and the two countries re-established diplomatic relations on 9 October 1991.
 President Boris Yeltsin and the Chairman of the Supreme Council Vytautas Landsbergis met to discuss economic ties.
 The Russian troops stayed in Lithuania for an additional three years, as Boris Yeltsin linked the issue of Russian minorities with troop withdrawals.
 Lithuania was the first to have the Russian troops withdrawn from its territory in August 1993.
-Since the reestablishment of independence, only two Lithuanian leaders have visited Moscow: one by Algirdas Brazauskas in 1997 and Valdas Adamkus in 2001 and 2005.
+Since the reestablishment of independence, only two Lithuanian leaders have visited Moscow: once by Algirdas Brazauskas in 1997 and twice by Valdas Adamkus, in 2001 and 2005.
 A planned 1999 trip to Moscow was reportedly canceled due to Boris Yeltsin's illness.
 The first telephone conversation took place between Dalia Grybauskaitė and Dmitry Medvedev in 2009.

 Following Russia's military intervention in Ukraine, concerns about the geopolitical environment led Lithuania to begin preparing for a possibility of a military conflict with Russia.
 In December 2014, Russia carried out a military drill in nearby Kaliningrad with 55 naval vessels and 9,000 soldiers.
-In 2015, Lithuanian Chief of Defence Jonas Vytautas Žukas announced plans to reinstate conscription, which ended in 2008, to bolster the ranks of the Lithuanian Armed Forces.
-The Ministry of National Defence also published a 98-page manual for citizens to prepare them for armed conflict and occupation.
+In 2015, Lithuanian Chief of Defence Jonas Vytautas Žukas announced plans to reinstate conscription, which had previously ended in 2008, to bolster the ranks of the Lithuanian Armed Forces.
+The plan succeeded, while the vast majority are voluntary, with only about 10% by today (as of late 2010s) being drawn from compulsory conscription involuntarily.
+The Ministry of National Defence also published a 98-page manual for citizens to prepare them for a possibility of armed conflict or occupation.
+In 2017, NATO Enhanced Forward Presence was deployed to Lithuania and other NATO members in the eastern flank.